Recover Lost Wages, Property Damages, and Medical Fees.

 In 2019, 16,123 people were either injured or killed in vehicle collisions in San Bernardino County, which is a 6% increase from the previous year, and up a total of 35% since 2010.
 Pedestrians and cyclists accounted for 5% of all road fatalities in 2019.
 With 710 casualties, pedestrian injuries and deaths reached their highest level since 2009.
 Pedestrian injuries and deaths have increased by 11% in the last year and 49% between 2010 and 2019.
 On the other hand, injuries and death rates among bicyclists are down 18% from the previous year to 256 in 2019.

-Snow falls on the Cajon Pass route regularly, and when it does, it can temporarily close it for traffic traveling in either direction.
+Snow falls on the Cajon Pass route regularly, and when it does, it can temporarily close the roads for traffic traveling in either direction.
 There are numerous reasons why traveling on the road is hazardous.
-Drivers en route to Las Vegas can be preoccupied with thoughts of how much money they want to win once they arrive.
-Conversely, unlucky gamblers returning from their trip from the Gambling Capital of the World may be distracted thinking about the amount of money they just lost, which prevents them from paying full attention to the road.
+Drivers en route to Las Vegas can be preoccupied with thoughts of how much money they want to win upon arrival.
+Conversely, unlucky gamblers returning from their trip to the Gambling Capital of the World may be distracted thinking about the amount of money they just lost, which prevents them from paying full attention to the road.

 In California, trucks can only go 55 mph, whereas cars can go up to 70 mph in designated areas.
 This disparity in posted speed limits can pose a major threat to unsuspecting motorists.
 High winds, turbulence, and fog are common in the area.
 From foggy mornings with limited visibility to sunny afternoons causing eyes to squint, the oscillating weather over the mountain pass can be unpredictable.

 High winds are common in the area around the Cajon Pass.
-High-profile vehicles like semi-trucks have tipped over as a result of it.
 The route is steep, with some of the ramps reaching a 15% maximum gradient.
+These dangerous conditions contribute to the increased risk of accidents involving 18-wheelers and other large vehicles.

 Route 138